How Hedge Funds Created the Financial Crisis

-Second, they all use similar quantitative strategies.
+- They all use similar quantitative strategies.
 Their computer programs can reach similar conclusions about investment opportunities.
 They affect the market by buying the same product, like mortgage-backed securities, at the same time.
 As prices rise, other programs get triggered and create buying orders for the same product.

-Third, hedge funds rely heavily on short-term funding through money market instruments.
+- Hedge funds rely heavily on short-term funding through money market instruments.
 These are normally very safe ways to raise cash, such as money market funds, commercial paper issued by high-credit corporations, and CDs.
 The hedge funds purchase and resell bundles of these instruments to investors to generate enough cash to keep their margin accounts active.
 The bundles are derivatives, such as asset-backed commercial paper.

 How Hedge Funds Create Asset Bubbles

-The world's richest hedge fund owner, George Soros, said that hedge funds actually influence markets in a feedback loop.
+The world's richest hedge fund owner, George Soros, said that hedge funds influence markets in a feedback loop.
 If a few of their trading programs reach similar conclusions about investment opportunities, it triggers the others to react.

 Other recent asset bubbles were just as sudden and ferocious.
-The U.S. dollar rose 25 percent in 2014 and 2015.
+The U.S. dollar rose 25% in 2014 and 2015.
 The stock market rose nearly 30% in 2013, Treasury yields fell to a 200-year low in 2012, and gold rose to nearly $1,900 an ounce in 2011.
 Oil prices rose to an all-time high of $145 a barrel in 2008, even though demand had fallen thanks to the recession.
-The most damaging asset bubble of all was hedge fund trade in mortgage-backed securities in 2005.
+The most damaging asset bubble of all was hedge fund trades in mortgage-backed securities in 2005.

 How They Caused the Financial Crisis

 In 2001, the Federal Reserve lowered the Fed funds rate to 1.5% to fight the recession.
 During the stock market downturn, investors sought out hedge funds to gain higher returns.
-Low interest rates meant bonds delivered lower results to pension fund managers.
+Low-interest rates meant bonds delivered lower results to pension fund managers.
 They were desperate to earn enough to cover their expected future payments.
 As a result, massive amounts of money poured into hedge funds.

 As the economy improved in 2003 and 2004, more money flowed into these funds.
 Managers created riskier investments to gain an edge in a very competitive market.
 They increased their use of exotic derivatives, such as mortgage-backed securities.
 These were based on bundles of mortgages and were very profitable.

-Low interest rates also made payments on interest-only loans affordable to many new homeowners.
+Low-interest rates also made payments on interest-only loans affordable to many new homeowners.
 Many families who couldn't afford conventional mortgages flooded the housing markets.
 As demand for the mortgage-backed securities rose, so did demand for the underlying mortgages.
 Banks had become big investors in hedge funds with their customers' deposits.
 The large banks created their own hedge funds.
 That had been illegal until Congress revoked the Glass-Steagall Act revoked in 1999.
 As a result, banks put pressure on their mortgage departments to lend to anyone and everyone.

 They didn't care if the loans defaulted because they sold the mortgages to Fannie Mae and Freddie Mac.